CraicOverflow89/ikariam-firefox/readme.md

 ### Tasks

+ - extend the existing Notes feature with categories (utilising `localStorage`)
  - add a delete all read reports option for Combat Reports
  - show info of all troops in all towns at once
  - all ongoing building summary data